-Water that hasn’t been changed regularly creates an unhealthy ecosystem for your fish.
-Parasites and bacteria thrive in less than acceptable water conditions and these are very harmful to fish, often leading to sickness and in some cases, death.
+Water that hasn’t been replaced regularly creates an unhealthy ecosystem for your fish.
+Parasites and bacteria thrive in less than acceptable conditions and these are very harmful to fish, often leading to sickness and in some cases, death.

 But Doesn’t a Filter Keep The Fish Safe?

 We know what you’re thinking, but the answer to this question is unfortunately: ‘No’.
-Well, the answer is: ‘A filter helps, it’s necessary, but you must still regularly change the water.’
+Well, the answer is: ‘A filter helps, it’s necessary, but you must still change the water regularly.’

 Fish waste turns to ammonia after a short period of time, then bacteria turn the ammonia into other chemicals known as nitrites, before yet more bacteria turn the nitrites into nitrates.
 This is known as ‘the nitrogen cycle‘.

 So in summary, yes, a filter does keep your fish safe and delays the inevitable.
-The inevitable being that you must still regularly change the water.
+The inevitable being that you must still regularly replace the water.

 Too many Goldfish can result in stunted growth

-In goldfish tanks there is another important reason to frequently change the water: Because goldfish emit a growth inhibiting hormone (or pheromone) which is harmful at high levels.
+In goldfish aquariums there is another important reason to frequently change the water: Because goldfish emit a growth inhibiting hormone (or pheromone) which is harmful at high levels.

 The theory is that in overcrowded conditions (a high population in a small pond for example) this hormone emitted by all the fish in the water soon reaches high levels and causes the entire population to have stunted growth.